If you are interested in growing mango trees, then you’ve come to the right place.

 - Keeping our mango tree well nourished (more resistant to infections)

-- Another Class of Biological Fungicide (that doesn’t include copper); organic options include:
+- Another class of Biological Fungicide (that doesn’t include copper)

 Do not spray copper on open flowers (closed flowers only).
 Spraying open flowers will sterilize the pollen.